AAHGS 2023 Annual Awards

-The nomination period for AAHGS Annual Awards will be open from Feb.
-1st through June 1st.
+The nomination period for AAHGS Annual Awards is now Closed!

 James Dent Walker Award: The James Dent Walker Award is the highest award that can be bestowed by AAHGS upon a person who has exhibited distinguished accomplishments through a significant and measurable contribution to the research, documentation, and/or preservation of African American history.
 Membership in AAHGS is not required.
 [Recognition: Honorary life membership, plaque, brass membership card, permanent name display]